ilifu/bioinformatics/containers/README.md

 * Snakemake
 * singularity

+## submodules

+There are some submodules here.
+So remember to `git submodule init; git submodule update`.
+(Or clone recursively)

 ## Building containers

 As root run `snakemake --cores=2 all` to build everything.
 To just build the base images you could run: `snakemake --cores all_compile`.